Markus-Hefner/Portfolio-Project-2-Cocktail-Casino/README.md

 ## Typography and Colour Schemes

 ### Typography
-- The used fonts are Merriweather and Raleway since they are a bit playful (tiny serifs) to better convey the site's message of being a drum school for kids.
-- However, since it is still adults who will visit the site searching for a drum teacher/school for their children the fonts are not carrying it too far with the embellishments.
+- The used fonts are Kaisei Decol and Cantarell.
+Kaisei Decol was choosen since it has somewhat classy look to it which gives the site an elegant feel.
+For the lists Cantarell was choosen because it works well with Kaisei Decol but is a bit easier to read which is ideal for lists.

 ### Colour Schemes
-- The dominant colours are #f5f5f5 (also known as whitesmoke) and a shade of beige/yellow (#fce787).
-They were chosen because they resemble the colour of a coated drumhead and the wood of a pair of sticks.
-- Luckily on the site pexels.com images of a drum kit with a similar beige colour were found which were then used as the title image, as visual dividers for the sections on the homepage as well as on the Confirmation page.
-- The hero images at the top and bottom of the homepage and on the Contact Us page were chosen firstly because they show kids playing drums and having a lot of fun doing so.
-And secondly because the background was white-ish which works nicely with the colour of navigation bar and footer (the already mentioned whitesmoke or #f5f5f5).
+- The look of the site was kept in black and white and a shade of grey (#474747) since together with the chosen fonts it further underlines the classy, elegant feel of the site.
+(It also is small homage to the heydays of cocktail where movies were still in black and white.)
+- The background images are also in black and white and work well with the fonds and text field.
+For the header and the footer an image of a roulette wheel was taken and for the main content an image of cocktail glasses on a bar thus representing the title of the page visually which contributes to the cohesiveness of the site.

 ## Wireframes